Volkswagen faces EU fine for missing 2020 emissions targets

 "We narrowly missed the fleet target for 2020, thwarted by the COVID-19 pandemic," CEO Herbert Diess said in a statement, adding he hoped to meet the target this year as the company's main brands bring out new electric models.

+The company said its core Volkswagen and Audi brands more than fulfilled their CO2 fleet targets due to the launch of popular electric models, with more on the way.
+Its Cupra sports car and Skoda brands will also present new electric models.

+VW was helped closer to its target by a pooling system that allows carmakers above their limit to pay competitors who are below.

-Volkswagen is reducing the combustion-engined cars it offers and retooling more factories to build electric vehicles in an effort to keep up with electric carmaker Tesla TSLA.O.
+Volkswagen is reducing the number combustion-engined cars it offers and retooling more factories to build electric vehicles to try to keep up with electric carmaker Tesla TSLA.O.

 It has said the EU's more stringent emissions targets will force it to boost the proportion of hybrid and electric vehicles in its European car sales to 60% by 2030, up from a previous target of 40%.

-Volkswagen admitted in 2015 to cheating emissions tests on diesel engines, a scandal which has cost it more than 30 billion euros ($33 billion) in regulatory fines and vehicle refits, mostly in the United States.
+Volkswagen admitted in 2015 to cheating emissions tests on diesel engines, a scandal that has cost it more than 30 billion euros in regulatory fines and vehicle refits, mostly in the United States.

 ($1 = 0.8237 euros)

-(Reporting by Jan Schwartz, writing by Emma Thomasson; editing by Jason Neely)
+(Reporting by Jan Schwartz, writing by Emma Thomasson; Editing by Jason Neely and Barbara Lewis)

 ((+4930220133580; Reuters Messaging: emma.thomasson.thomsonreuters.com@reuters.net))